Asset Management for Aerospace

 As a leading provider of both aerospace and defense technologies, this manufacturer provides both commercial and government sectors, with a wide variety of products including rocket propulsion systems, military grade flares and missiles, to name a few.
 With annual revenues approaching $4 billion and with billions in contract backlog, this Company is well-established as an industry titan.

-Supply Chain Challenges: Asset Tracking and Inventory Management
+Supply Chain Challenges: Asset Management Solutions

-A full inventory count typically consists of one employee driving their personal vehicle to all 200 of the locations spread out across the facility, finding the barcode on each and every item on the warehouse shelf, manually counting and writing down which assets are at each site, and later entering that data into an Excel spreadsheet.
+A full inventory count typically consists of one employee driving their personal vehicle to all 200 of the locations spread out across the facility, finding the barcode on each and every item on the warehouse shelf, manually counting and writing down which assets are managed at each site, and later entering that data into an Excel spreadsheet.
 Further, due to the high volume of assets that need tracking, and the 200 locations located over a large worksite, inventory counts take up to 120-man hours to complete and are often inaccurate.
-Since these inventory counts are generally performed by one person, this process takes about three weeks to complete.
+Since these inventory counts are generally performed by one person, this process takes weeks to complete.

 Additionally, many tools are deployed to their manufacturing sites and never returned when finished.
 Employees are constantly checking out tools and forgetting to return them to their home location, forcing purchasing managers to replace tools that they erroneously think are missing.
 Whether tools are lost through unorganized practices or stolen by employees looking to make a quick dollar, this is a massive problem, leading to over purchasing.